bslgroup/Spike_Protein/README.md

 **Water Analysis** (do_water.sh and do_waterACE2.sh)

 The  amount  of  solvent  around  the  receptor-binding  motif  (RBM)  was  quantified  using water analysis script.
 This calculates the number of water molecules within 5 ̊A of the RBM for every frame of trajectory.
+Macros used in the water analysis are listed under marcos folder.